 The purpose of this section is to assess the exposure of the corporation to environmental risks and how this exposure is mitigated.
 Moreover, we also assess any potential opportunities the company might be exposed to and how the entity takes advantage of the potential environmental opportunity.
-The section is divided in five factors:
+The section is divided into five factors:

 - Natural Resources

 - Pollution

 - Climate Change

 - General Risks

 - Environmental Opportunities

+- Environmental Asset Portfolio